ntozubod/inr-1987/work/doc/unicode_support/README.md

 # Unicode Support in INR

+## Introduction

-This is new functionality added to version 2.1.0c in Feb 2022 to support the use of Unicode processing in UTF-8 format.
+New functionality has been added to version 2.1.0c in Feb 2022 to support the use of Unicode processing in UTF-8 format.
-At the present time the focus is on Unicode as expressed as a sequence of octets encoded as UTF-8 and no conversion to code point numbers or to other transfer formats is provided.
+At the present time, the focus is on Unicode as expressed as sequences of octets encoded as UTF-8 with no conversion to code point numbers or to other transfer formats.
-This may be provided at a later time but there are lots of solutions to these types of problems.
+These may be provided at a later time.

-As said above, the focus is on UTF-8 for now.
-This is quite suitable for Linux and various similar operating system environments.
+UTF-8 is quite suitable for Linux and various similar operating system environments.
-Another encoding that might be useful to consider is UTF-16 and planning is currently keeping this in mind without directly implementing anything.
+Nonetheless, UTF-16 support should be possible in the future.

-Most other encodings currently in use are reasonably close in spirit to one of these two.
+Most other encodings in use are reasonably close to one of these two although GB 18030 might require more work.
-The only exception that stands out is GB 18030 that might require more work to deal with properly.

 Briefly, UTF-8 encoding represents Unicode code points as a series of one to four octets.